WHAT'S ON YOUR ROADMAP?

 Let’s find fellow travellers to help us on our road out!

-Graeme is the Discipleship Director at City on a Hill Melbourne.
+Graeme is the Discipleship Minister at City on a Hill Melbourne.
 His passion is equipping Christians to be firmly established as disciples of Jesus—able to help others become and grow as disciples too.
-He and his wife Nicky have been married for more than three decades and they are the parents of two married sons, David and Michael.
-Alongside immediate family and golf, the love of his life at present is his new granddaughter, Eden.
+He and his wife Nicky have been married for nearly four decades and they are the parents of two married sons.
+Alongside immediate family, going to the movies and golf, the loves of his life at present are his two granddaughters.